Shuksan North Face

 Day 1 - Gear Check and Approach to Winnies Slide

-Gear Check: Meet early for a gear check in Marblemont, WA.
+We meet early for a gear check in Galcier, WA.
 Our guides will double check that you have all the right gear for the trip and help you minimize weight, decide on the perfect layers to pack, and choose how much food and water to bring.

 ❏ Climbing Helmet